- Admission Requirements

-Applications will normally not be reviewed until all elements (including transcripts and references) have been received.
+Applications will normally not be reviewed until all elements (including transcripts, references, and Statement of Intent) have been received.

 Consideration for funding and financial support including teaching and research assistantships is made at the time of admission.
 A separate application is not required.
 In order to be considered for funding, you must submit a completed application (including all required documents).

-Current and prospective graduate students are encouraged to apply for Natural Sciences and Engineering Research Council (NSERC) scholarships and Ontario Graduate Scholarships (OGS), which are awarded annually to outstanding students by the federal and provincial governments.
+Current and prospective graduate students are encouraged to apply for the Canadian Institutes of Health Research and/or Natural Sciences and Engineering Research Council (NSERC) scholarships and Ontario Graduate Scholarships (OGS), which are awarded annually to outstanding students by the federal and provincial governments.